-Music historian, music critic, pianist, educator and concert manager, Mikhail Segelman graduated from the Music History and Theory Department of the Tchaikovsky Moscow State Conservatory (undergraduate and graduate studies) and from the Maimonides State Classical Academy (assistantship and internship in the accompaniment art).
+Music historian, music critic, subject matter specialist, pianist and educator, Mikhail Segelman graduated from the Music History and Theory Department of the Tchaikovsky Moscow State Conservatory (undergraduate and graduate studies) and from the Maimonides State Classical Academy (assistantship and internship in the accompaniment art).

 Mikhail has been a narrator at numerous indoor and open-air musical events and festivals in Russia and abroad.
 He has created and managed large arts projects.

-In 2013–2015 he was the Head of the International Relations Department of the Kolobov Novaya Opera Theatre of Moscow.
-Since 2013, Mikhail Segelman has been Literary Manager.
+Between January 2013 and February 2015, Mikhail Segelman was Head of the International Relations Department of the Kolobov Novaya Opera Theatre of Moscow.
+Since 2013, he has been the theatre’s Literary Manager.